hashicorp/terraform-provider-aws/website/docs/r/vpc_peering.html.markdown

 Provides a resource to manage a VPC Peering Connection resource.

--> **Note:** For cross-account (requester's AWS account differs from the accepter's AWS account) VPC Peering Connections use the `aws_vpc_peering_connection` resource to manage the requester's side of the connection and use the `aws_vpc_peering_connection_accepter` resource to manage the accepter's side of the connection.
+-> **Note:** For cross-account (requester's AWS account differs from the accepter's AWS account) or inter-region VPC Peering Connections use the `aws_vpc_peering_connection` resource to manage the requester's side of the connection and use the `aws_vpc_peering_connection_accepter` resource to manage the accepter's side of the connection.

 ## Example Usage